blumoestit/100DaysPython/README.md

 # 100DaysPython

-Mastering Python by building 100 projects in 100 days.
+Mastering Python by building 100 small projects.

-Based on *The Complete Python Pro Bootcamp* by Dr. Angela Yu
+Based on *The Complete Python Pro Bootcamp* by Dr. Angela Yu and own experience!

 ### Day 1
 Band Name Generator